Hypothesis Testing For Network Data in Functional Neuroimaging: Simulation Studies

 \subsection{Noise Models}

 Resting-state or default-mode brain networks have been investigated by a large number of researchers in neuroimaging \citep{Thirion2006,Beckmann2005a}.
-The main difficulty in simulating such networks stems from the absence of a prior to produce such resting-state patterns of activities \citep{Leon2013,Kang2012}.
-For each subject, we construct a set of $d$ sequences of $T$ realizations, where $d$ represents the number of ROIs, and $T$ denotes the total number of time points.
-These sequences are drawn from two different generating processes.
-In the first scenario, these sequences of realizations are drawn from a multivariate Gaussian, such that the random vectors $X_{itg}\in\R^{d}$ are given by
+The main difficulty in simulating these networks stems from the absence of a prior to produce such resting-state patterns of activities \citep{Leon2013,Kang2012}.
+For each subject, we here constructed a set of $d$ sequences of $T$ realizations, where $d$ represents the number of ROIs, and $T$ denotes the total number of time points.
+These sequences of realizations were drawn from a multivariate Gaussian, such that for every subject, $i=1,\ldots,n$, the random vectors, $X_{itgm}\in\R^{d}$, were given by

-where $g=1,2$ denotes group affiliation.
-By contrast, in a second scenario, we model these sequences as multivariate time series, using an autoregressive process, of the form,